 -Mary E. Cronin, SeattleTimes

-Bellevue International School and Lake Washington International Community School have been consistently ranked in the top tier of schools nationwide by both Newsweek and USA Today.
+Bellevue International School and Lake Washington International Community School, Kirkland, have been consistently ranked in the top tier of schools nationwide by both Newsweek and USA Today.

 As co-founder and program developer at both schools, I have created this website to describe the instructional practices and program goals that produced this consistent record of student achievement--by design.
 The lessons we learned establishing these schools can guide developers of new charter schools across the United States.